dkout/6.013/initial-proposal.md

 and the antenna.
 As a stretch goal, we would characterize the effect of alternative channel materials such as water (simulating a human), books, and whatever else might be between a RFID reader and a tag in real life.

-# transmit information

-- can we measure the signal quality without VNA
-- how do obstacles affect signal quality?
-  -   complex S(\lambda) matrix
-  -   eye diagram
-  -   BER
-- how can we improve the signal using antenna design?

 # metal detector